Iowa Interactive Court Forms for Divorce with no Minor or Dependent Adult Children

 Dissolution decrees may be modified if the court finds that a substantial change of circumstances has occurred.
-A party must apply to the court for a modification of an decree.
-When determining if there is a substantial change in circumstances, the court will consider numerous factors, including: changes in the employment, earning capacity, income, or resources of a party, changes in the physical, mental, or emotional health of a party, changes in the residence of a party, or remarriage of a party.
+A party must apply to the court for a modification of a decree.
+When determining if there is a substantial change in circumstances, the court will consider numerous factors, including changes in the employment, earning capacity, income, or resources of a party, changes in the physical, mental, or emotional health of a party, changes in the residence of a party, or remarriage of a party.
 See Iowa Code section 598.21C.

 What if I have a divorce decree from another state that I want to enforce in Iowa?

 In general, Iowa must uphold and enforce court orders of other states.
 However, enforcing a divorce decree, particularly an order that includes child support, custody, or visitation provisions from another state may be complicated.
 Seek assistance from an attorney.
-If the matter involves the question of enforcing a child support order, the Child Support Recovery Unit in the Iowa Department of Human Services may assist you.
+If the matter involves enforcing a child support order, the Child Support Recovery Unit in the Iowa Department of Human Services may assist you.

 While representation is not required in a divorce action with custody issues, divorces involving children can be complicated.
 You may want to contact an attorney to help you with all or some of the divorce process.
 You may miss important issues or fail to anticipate the consequences of your lawsuits.
-For these reasons people who are contemplating divorce should consult with an attorney, especially when children or significant marital assets are involved.
+For these reasons, people who are contemplating divorce should consult with an attorney, especially when children or significant marital assets are involved.

 How do I begin a divorce?

 Before you file a divorce with children or respond to a petition for divorce, review the appropriate Guide for Representing Yourself in an Iowa Divorce: with children (PDF) or with no children (PDF).
 You will need to electronically file a Petition for Dissolution of Marriage and pay the $265 filing fee.
-The petition together with an original notice must then be served on the respondent; there may be an additional cost for having the petition served on the respondent.
+The petition, together with an original notice, must then be served on the respondent; there may be an additional cost for having the petition served on the respondent.
 The respondent then has a reasonable time to file an answer.
 If there are contested issues— if you and your spouse cannot agree on things— the case may eventually be set for hearing or trial before a judge.
 Each judicial district may have special procedures as part of the divorce process, including mandatory mediation.

 What should I do if I am served with divorce papers?

 If you received an Original Notice naming you as the respondent in a dissolution action, you should review the appropriate Guide for Representing Yourself in an Iowa Divorce: with children (PDF) or with no children (PDF).
-You can file a response, also called an "answer".
-There is a limited period of time in which you must file their answer: generally, the deadline is twenty-calendar days from the date of service (the date you received a copy of the petition), but this could vary according to individual circumstances of the case.
+You can file a response, also called an "answer."
+There is a limited period of time in which you must file their answer: generally, the deadline is twenty-calendar days from the date of service (the date you received a copy of the petition), but this could vary according to the individual circumstances of the case.
 If you fail to respond, the court may enter an order finding you in default and granting your spouse what was asked for in the Petition.